-Things have been pretty hectic and crazy both at home and work.
-The New Year has begun and work keeps piling up.
-I am also preparing for our upcoming trip to India this weekend.
-We are all very excited and looking forward to that.
+Things have been pretty hectic and crazy both on the home and work front.
+The New Year has begun and new projects, meetings, deadlines keep piling up.
+I am also preparing for our upcoming trip to India this weekend and we are all very excited and looking forward to that.

 It was one of those Saturdays when I did not have the mood cook anything elaborate.
 The weather was pretty good for cold wintery days and I mostly spent my time cleaning and doing other sundry chores at home.
 We were invited to a friend’s place for dinner in the evening and so wanted to push off the afternoon by making something light and easy.
 Since it was the weekend the fridge was almost empty except for some potatoes and onions.
 It did not take me a long time to decide to make this quick and easy ‘Dry Potato Bhaji’.